Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/firstclassmeeting.md

 ## Reminders

-Here are some key points I want you to remember from my previous emails:
+Here are some key points I want you to remember from my previous email:

--- 1) To date, I anticipate that I can add everyone to the course who is on the waiting list.
-If you completed the waiting list form, then you should be able to add the course at the start of the Fall 2020 semester.
-To add the course, you will need to confirm with me by writing me an email by the first or second class that you want to join the course.
-I will then use the "Add Authorization" feature of Self Service during the first week of classes and you should then see that CMPSC 302 Fall 2020 is visible in your course roster.

-Please note that, by default, I will not automatically add the name of each student on the waiting list to the course roster.
-This is because not everyone on the waiting list may still want to take CMPSC 302.
-Again, before the first two class periods I will need you to write to me by email to express your confirmed interest in taking the CMPSC 302 Fall 2020 course.
-Please refer to the previous content about the first week of classes for more details on this issue.

--- 2) Since I want you to stay up-to-date with the planning for our course, I encourage you to visit the following GitHub repository for more details:
+-- 1) Since I want you to stay up-to-date with the planning for our course, I encourage you to visit the following GitHub repository for more details:

 https://github.com/Allegheny-Computer-Science-302-F2020/cs302-F2020-plans